awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-group-tagging.md

 ## Task 2: Add managed instances to a patch group using tags<a name="sysman-patch-group-tagging-managed"></a>

-For hybrid managed instances \(mi\-\*\), you can add tags by using the Systems Manager console, the AWS CLI command `add-tags-to-resource`, or the API action `AddTagsToResource`\.
-You cannot add tags for hybrid managed instances using the Amazon EC2 console\.
+For hybrid managed instances \(mi\-\*\), you can add tags by using the Systems Manager console, the AWS CLI command `add-tags-to-resource`, or the API operation `AddTagsToResource`\.
+You can't add tags for hybrid managed instances using the Amazon EC2 console\.

 **To add managed instances to a patch group \(Systems Manager console\)**